Cardiovascular (heart) disease is the leading cause of death for both men and women in the United States—accounting for 40 percent of all deaths.

 It is also important to know the heart attack symptoms that are more typical in women than in men—and to not ignore any symptoms when they arise.

-The Heart Center of Northeast Georgia Medical Center is the state’s leader in cardiac care.
+Georgia Heart Institute is the state’s leader in cardiac care.
 Our physicians are recognized as some of the top cardiovascular physicians in the country.

 We perform more than 9,000 cardiac procedures annually.
 Our board-certified cardiologists were trained at top institutions across the country and have vast experience that leads to high-quality care you can trust.

-With several locations throughout northeast Georgia, The Heart Center is able to provide personal service with familiar faces near you.
+With several locations throughout northeast Georgia, Georgia Heart Institute is able to provide personal service with familiar faces near you.